01-edu/public/subjects/listforeach.en.md

-## listpushback
+## listforeach

 ### Instructions

-Write a function `ListForEach` that applies a function given as argument to the information within each of the list's links.
+Write a function `ListForEach` that applies a function given as argument to the data within each node of the list `l`.

 - The function given as argument must have a pointer as argument: `l *List`

-- Copy the functions `Add2_node` and `Subtract3_node` in the same file you defined the function `ListForEach`.
+- Copy the functions `Add2_node` and `Subtract3_node` in the same file as the function `ListForEach` is defined.

 ### Expected function and structure